 Fast forward to today- we’ve been fostering for over a year and half and it’s an amazing addition to our lives.
 The playset we once thought about removing is now utilized every afternoon by children laughing wholeheartedly.

 At first, I wasn’t sure we could foster since we both worked full-time and we didn’t necessarily have super flexible schedules.
 We both had a 35 minute commute, we sometimes worked late nights or on weekends, I had to be on call a few weekends a year.
 But as we looked into it, we realized that a lot of foster families had two working parents.
-When we dove and began fostering, we had to find our own work-life balance.
+When we began fostering, we had to find our own work-life balance.
 While there is no one right answer for all families, these are some of the things we’ve learned.

 Here are some of the challenges that full-time working foster parents express:

 But despite the challenges, I believe that I am a better parent because I work full-time.
 I love working!
 I love using my strengths and skills and my education to make a difference.
 I am so in awe of stay-at-home parents, but I don’t think that I’m cut out for it myself.
-I’ve adjusted some of my work schedule over the last year and a half to better accommodate the 2-4 foster children in our home at any given time, but I can’t imagine not working.
+I’ve adjusted some of my work schedule over the last year and a half to better accommodate the 2-4 children in our home at any given time, but I can’t imagine not working.
 I am able to give my children so much more of my full self when I pick them up in the evenings from daycare.
 I am able to actually enjoy my weekends focusing 100% on the children and our family.

 Here is what others say about their favorite parts of being a working foster parent: